-As wolf populations have increased recently, laws regarding wolf hunting and both sides of the debate are heating up.
+As wolf populations have increased recently, so are laws regarding wolf hunting and both sides of the debate are heating up.
 Although the gray wolf was delisted from the Endangered Species Act of 1974, many anti-hunting activists argue that wolf populations quoted are those by hunters only, and not true.
 Although a recent count of 650 in Michigan was reported, there is uncertainty as to the valididity of the statistics.

 Because of poisoning, shooting and gassing of gray wolves by farmers and ranchers, wolf populations decreased to a scarce number, mainly remaining in Canada.
 Wolves were reintroduced in 1995 to Yellowstone Park in Wyoming with positive results.